 Vinoce Vineyards is owned and operated by a husband wife team, Brian & Lori Nuss (tragically Lori passed away in early 2016).
 Their vineyard is the northern most vineyard in the Mt.
 Veeder Appellation.
 We recently had a chance to visit their vineyards which contain 24 acres of Cabernet Sauvignon, Franc and Merlot perched on hillsides entirely surrounded by native vegetation.
 Mountain Lion, deer and sometimes black beer call this area home.
+Note: since our initial visit to their original property, they have sold the vineyards to Robert Craig Winery.

 The Mt.
 Veeder Appellation has some of the most remote vineyards in all of Napa County and Vinoce’s Vineyards are no different.
 Rugged hillsides and forested slopes in all directions make this one of the more remote vineyard locations in Napa County.
 Brian & Lori moved here in the mid 1980’s seeking an alternative to the urban life they left behind in Los Angeles.